moaminsharifi/my-python-tools/README.md

 # Oh My Python Tools
-this repo is all my python tool module writed with diffrent libraries
+this repo is all my python tools module writed with diffrent libraries

 # list of python tools